 For me, as a millennial who literally grew up in an ad-saturated environment and who remembers the Internet of the 2000s (when the content of a web page was surrounded by several rows of banners), I don’t need an ad-blocker to not see/perceive an advertisement.

 In fact, I have an inbuilt ad-blocker in my mind.
-Most of us–esp.
-Millennials–have it.
+Most of us have it, especially Millennials.
 And an increasing number of us are becoming decision makers.
 That’s why when we receive an email that doesn’t look like our friend’s letter, the internalized ad blocker turns on and we emotionally unsubscribe.

 That’s why, even if your message hits the email box of your perfect-fit decision maker, it won’t hit their heart.
 Thus, they’re unlikely to convert into sales opportunities.
 And you won’t achieve your goal.